Skip to main content

 Important changes to allergen law for businesses

-Food businesses must ensure that appropriate information is available to customers regarding allergens contained in foods sold.
-How this is to be done depends on the way in which the food is sold , including whether it is wrapped in advance or ordered in advance.
+Food businesses must ensure that appropriate information is available to customers regarding allergens contained in foods they sell.
+How they do this depends on the way in which the food is sold, including whether it is wrapped in advance or ordered in advance.

-New legislation, which came into force on 1 October 2021 requires food businesses to include the product name and full ingredient information on food sold prepacked for direct sale (PPDS).
+Legislation, which came into force on 1 October 2021, requires food businesses to include the product name and full ingredient information on food sold pre-packed for direct sale (PPDS).

 Full guidance for businesses to help with compliance is available on the Food Standards Scotland website.